-The Kimberley Process a very diverse group and there are few things on which all of us agree.
+The Kimberley Process is a very diverse group and there are few things on which all of us agree.
 Even though it tends to be particularly those elements that we as civil society bring forward that invoke most unease and resistance, I am quite sure that all of you will agree with me on this one thing, namely that the discussions we are having at present are difficult.

 We welcome and appreciate that some more participants stopped hiding in silence or behind procedural excuses and started engaging in these uneasy discussions.
 They have started explaining their views on why certain reform proposals pose difficulties to them and on how they would want the ideal Kimberley Process to look like.
 We will need much more of this, if we want to steer this ship out of troubled waters and avoid it from sinking.